 This program directly gets at the heart of religious communities because of the amount of time the composer spends with the communities and because music is a central component of worship.
 However, there is not necessarily a large amount of interaction or dialogue between the congregations that accompanies the music.
 The partnership is also limited to two congregations per year.
 (16)

 8. Boston University’s Islamic Society and BU Dining Services

-In past years, members of the Islamic Society of Boston University had to bring in catered food to celebrate Ramadan, but decided to seek collaboration with university dining services this year to ease the organizational burden and increase the visibility of the celebration.
+In past years, members of the Islamic Society of Boston University had to bring in catered food to celebrate Ramadan, but decided to seek collaboration with university dining services in 2006 to ease the organizational burden and increase the visibility of the celebration.
 The partnership resulted in the serving of halal food for Ramadan — a shining example of the success of student advocacy in gaining religious accommodation and increasing awareness about Islam.
 The holiday-inspired partnership may lead to the introduction of halal food to the year-round university menu.
 The Society worked out a guest pass system to allow Muslims from across the city to celebrate the holiday with the BU community, and also allowed non-Muslims with cafeteria plans to try out halal foods.
 (17)